 Is it any different for us?
-God says, "Obey me, and then wait for Me to work."
+God says, "Trust and obey, and then wait for Me to work."
 Don't run.
 Don't quit.
-Obey and wait for God.
-Give God time to work out His plan.
+Obey and wait.
+Give Me time to work out My plan by doing what I alone can do.

-Too often we get impatient, don't we?
-We may do what God asks us to do.
-For awhile.
-But then we start thinking, "Oh, this is ridiculous!
+Too often we become impatient, don't we?
+We may do what God asks us to do, for awhile.
+But then we start thinking, "Oh, this is ridiculous.
 Nothing's happening!
 God's plan isn't working!
-I'm getting out of here!"
+I'm through waiting!"

-For example, "This habit's too big, Lord.
+"This habit's too big, Lord.
 I can't break it.
 I've tried to do what Your Word says, but it's no use.
 I can't change.
 I'm going back to my old ways."

-Here's another, "God, I can't keep loving my spouse.
+"God, I can't keep loving my spouse.
 I've tried, but he won't change.
 I can't wait any longer.
 I've got to get out.
 Your plan doesn't seem to be working."

-Too many Christians give up too quickly.
+Too many people give up too quickly.
 They obey God, but when He doesn't act in their time-frame, they stop obeying Him.
 They run.
 They quit.
 And they miss the privilege of seeing God work.